pybites/pybites.github.io-source/content/pages/guests.md

 <div id="peterbabalola">
 	<h3><a name="peterbabalola"></a>Peter Babalola</h3>
 	<p>Peter is an undergraduate computer science major, freelance developer and open source contributor leveraging Python and Django Framework to create stunning web applications.
-You can follow him on <a href="https://twitter.com/Developerayyo" target="_blank">Twitter</a>, or <a href="https://developerayo.tech/" target="_blank">his website</a></p>
+You can follow him on <a href="https://twitter.com/Developerayyo" target="_blank">Twitter</a>, <a href="https://www.linkedin.com/in/babalola-peter-689768163/" target="_blank">LinkedIN</a> or <a href="https://developerayo.tech/" target="_blank">his website</a></p>
 	<p>Peter's <a href="https://pybit.es/author/peter-babalola.html">posts</a>.</p>
 </div>
 <br>